MysteryPancake/Houdini-Fun/README.md

 # CGWiki DLC
 Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

-## Big articles
+## Long articles
-These articles grew too large to fit on the main page.
+These articles grew too long to fit on the main page.
 Be sure to check them out!

 - [Vexcember 2023](Vexember.md)
 - [Make your own lerp() and fit()](Lerp.md)